phphd/exceptional-validation/README.md

 ## Usage 🚀

 The first thing necessary is to mark your message with `#[ExceptionalValidation]` attribute.
-It is used to indicate that the message should be processed by the middleware.
+It is used to include the message for processing by the middleware.

-Then you can define `#[Capture]` attributes on the properties of the message.
-These attributes are used to map thrown exceptions to the corresponding properties of the class and specify the error message translation keys.
+Then you define `#[Capture]` attributes on the properties of the message.
+These attributes are used to specify mapping of the thrown exceptions to the corresponding properties of the class with the corresponding error message translation.

 ```php
 use PhPhD\ExceptionalValidation;